ImageMagick/Usage-Markdown/bugs/composite_mask/index.md

 ------------------------------------------------------------------------

-The problems arise when we want to use this mask with images that already have a alpha channel.
+The problems arise when we want to use this mask with images that already have an alpha channel.
 That is we want to use the mask to limit the area in which the compose operation is applied (as defined by the SVG standard.)

 Lets use some colored circles for the source, background, and masking images...